kammitama5/kammitama5.github.io/_posts/2018-7-7-Saturday-July-7th.md

 ## Anyways
  - I have some Elm to do today.
 I'm focusing on understanding how the debugger works.
 So I may make some notes on this as I understand it tonight.
+## Update
+ - So I didn't *actually* get around to doing the Elm stuff because earlier in the day I tried to wake my laptop up from sleeping, and it actually didn't wake up :O
+ - As it turns out, my screen went kaput, so I could see it dimly flickering.
+So working on getting that repaired, but in the meantime I got a Lenovo Laptop.
+It has a more powerful core and is already faster, and I think I might even be able to get Chromium properly installed on this one.
+So we shall see.
+I guess Henry II (this new one) needs some Haskell, space and Coq stickers :D